vannagrimaldo/Tips-Case-Study/README.md

 Key Steps to be performed -
-Import all the necessary packages and load the dataset Get a brief overview of the dataset
+1.Import all the necessary packages and load the dataset,

+2.Get a brief overview of the dataset,

-Explore the dataset to come up with meaningful insights
+3.Explore the dataset to come up with meaningful insights.